CharlotteAneriksson/my-milestone2/README.md

       Two friends, two sibblings are together reading a story.
 The picture reminds me of building relationships and trust.
       * **bg3**
       Reminds me and my brothers kids of a cosy cabbin built with cushions and bedsheets hihi.
 So cozy!
+    * Along side with the pictures i chose to create vector graphic in Adobe Illustrator.
+Tried to create playful and simple graphics that every child could relate to somehow and the characters are created with a smile.
+Maybe a butterfly cant wear boots for us adults but for a child they can.
+Playful imagination is important.
 2. Colors
     <p align="center">
       <img width="300" height="100" src="assets\colors\color1.jpg" alt="orange color">